Tad Hills

-Tad Hills (born April 1, 1963 in Needham, Massachusetts) is an American children’s book author and illustrator.
+Tad Hills (born April 1, 1963, in Needham, Massachusetts) is an American children's book author and illustrator.
 His first picture book, Duck & Goose, a New York Times bestseller and ALA Notable Book for Children, is about a pair of feathered friends.
-In a starred review, Kirkus Reviews wrote that “readers will likely hope to see more of this adorable odd couple”—a hope that was realized.
-The Duck & Goose series now contains nine titles, including Duck, Duck, Goose; Duck & Goose Find a Pumpkin; and Duck & Goose, It’s Time for Christmas.
+In a starred review, Kirkus Reviews wrote that "readers will likely hope to see more of this adorable odd couple"—a hope that was realized.
+The Duck & Goose series now contains nine titles, including Duck, Duck, Goose; Duck & Goose Find a Pumpkin; and Duck & Goose, It's Time for Christmas.
+An animated series based on the books premiered on Apple TV+ on July 8, 2022.

 Hills is also the author of How Rocket Learned to Read, winner of the Irma Simonton Black & James H. Black Award for Excellence in Children's Literature and a New York Times bestseller.
-A sequel, Rocket Writes a Story, was published to similar acclaim, debuting at #1 on the New York Times Best Seller List and named as a top picture book of the year by Amazon.com, Barnes & Noble, Publishers Weekly, and School Library Journal.
+A sequel, Rocket Writes a Story, was published to similar acclaim, debuting at #1 on the New York Times Best Seller list and named as a top picture book of the year by Amazon.com, Barnes & Noble, Publishers Weekly, and School Library Journal.

 Early life and career

-Hills was raised in Norwell, Massachusetts in a creative household.
+Hills was raised in Norwell, Massachusetts, in a creative household.
 His grandmother was an accomplished artist—together, she and Hills created paintings, drawings, and books.
 His mother, a 4th-grade science teacher, inspired his love of nature by frequently bringing home animals (including raccoons, owls, and other wild creatures).

-“I come from a long line of engineers on both sides, so my interest in making things almost feels like it could be genetic,” Hills has said.
+"I come from a long line of engineers on both sides, so my interest in making things almost feels like it could be genetic", Hills has said.

-Hills graduated with a degree in Art from Skidmore College in New York.
-He states, however, that his greatest educational experience has been raising his children: “Spending time with my kids helps me remember what it’s like to be a child.
+Hills graduated with a degree in art from Skidmore College in New York.
+He states, however, that his greatest educational experience has been raising his children: "Spending time with my kids helps me remember what it's like to be a child.
 I try to capture that innocence and enthusiastic vision of the world in my books.
-I want kids to see themselves in my characters”.
+I want kids to see themselves in my characters".

-Hills has dabbled in many arts, including acting, jewelry-making, and interior designing.
-He began illustrating picture books in the late 90s when his wife, Lee Wade, was the VP and creative director for Simon & Schuster’s children’s book division: “Lee used to ask me to try illustrating some books she couldn’t find an illustrator for,” he said.
+Hills has dabbled in many arts, including acting, jewelrymaking, and interior designing.
+He began illustrating picture books in the late ’90s when his wife, Lee Wade, was the VP and creative director for Simon & Schuster's children's book division: "Lee used to ask me to try illustrating some books she couldn't find an illustrator for," he said.
 Hills published the first book in his breakout Duck & Goose series in 2006, when Wade and friend Anne Schwartz began Schwartz & Wade Books (a Random House imprint).

 Hills lives in Brooklyn with his wife and two children.